joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ## Readings

 There is a book in the making covering all aspects of NYAF: https://leanpub.com/webcomponentsnyaf.
 Read everything about Web Components, why they are smart and how NYAF handles them.

+Currently in the transition to the ReadTheDocs environment.
+Install pip first!

 ## Further steps